tuanvinh-le/profile/index.md

 ## Dr. Tuan-Vinh Le (黎俊榮 博士)

-Tuan-Vinh Le received the Ph.D. degree in management from Chang Gung University, Taiwan in 2021.
+Tuan-Vinh Le received the Ph.D. degree in management from Chang Gung University, Taiwan in July, 2021.
 He is presently an Assistant Professor with the Department of Information Management, Chihlee University of Technology, Taiwan.
 His publications appear in multiple journals including the IEEE Transactions on Industrial Informatics, IEEE Access, Sensors, Journal of Internet Technology, Libri - International Journal of Libraries and Information Studies, and International Journal of Electronic Commerce Studies.

 Dr. Le was granted full scholarships for his M.S.
 Degree and Ph.D. degrees by National Formosa University in 2014 and Chang Gung University in 2016, respectively.
 He is currently a certified EC-Council instructor and an active reviewer of several journals (IEEE Access, Connection Science, etc.).

 ### PhD dissertation (博士論文)

-Design of a Trust Framework and Secure Cryptographic Protocols for Genomic Data Management and Transaction, 2021.
+Design of a Trust Framework and Secure Cryptographic Protocols for Genomic Data Management and Transaction.

-適用於基因資料管理與交易之信任框架 與安全密碼協定設計, 110年.
+適用於基因資料管理與交易之信任框架 與安全密碼協定設計.

 ### Research interest